Frank Zombo

-Frank William Zombo III (born March 5, 1987) is a former American football linebacker.
+Frank William Zombo III (born March 5, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was signed by the Green Bay Packers as an undrafted free agent in 2010 and later won Super Bowl XLV with them over the Pittsburgh Steelers.
-He played college football at Central Michigan.
+He played college football for the Central Michigan Chippewas.

-Early years
+Early life

 Zombo graduated from Adlai E. Stevenson High School in 2005 where he also played high school football.

+Zombo was honored in the Adlai E. Stevenson High School's 2024 Athletic Hall of Fame class.
+He was inducted homecoming weekend in September 2024.

 College career

 Zombo was a four-year letterman at Central Michigan, appearing in all 55 games during his four seasons with 39 starts as a defensive end.
 He finished his career ranked second in school history with 25½ sacks.
 Zombo also earned 1st team All-MAC honors twice.

 Professional career

 Green Bay Packers

-After going undrafted in the 2010 NFL Draft, Zombo signed with the Green Bay Packers on April 30, 2010.
+After going undrafted in the 2010 NFL draft, Zombo signed with the Green Bay Packers on April 30, 2010.
+In his NFL debut, Zombo recorded a sack against the Philadelphia Eagles in Week 1 of the 2010 season.
+As a rookie, he finished with four sacks, 38 total tackles, and two forced fumbles in 13 games in the 2010 season.
 In Super Bowl XLV, Zombo was a starter and recorded a sack as well as five tackles (two for a loss), as Green Bay defeated the Pittsburgh Steelers 31–25 to bring the Lombardi trophy back to Green Bay for the first time in 14 years.

+In August 2011, Zombo suffered a broken shoulder blade.
+Zombo appeared in five games in the 2011 season.
+He recorded one sack, which came in Week 17 against the Detroit Lions.

 In 2012, Zombo missed the first eight games of the season due to a hamstring injury, and was placed on the physically unable to perform list.
 Zombo was activated on November 3.
+He appeared in seven games in a defensive and special teams role.